wongkokian/ClientBook/docs/UserGuide.md

 <div style="page-break-before:always"></div>
 ### <span style="color:#c93640"><code>policy</code>: Display policies associated with a client</span>

-**Purpose**: Launches a popup window to show all the policies associated with the selected contact, if the selected contact has any policies.
+**Purpose**: Launches a popup window for you to view all the policies associated with the selected client contact, if the selected client contact has any policies.

 **Format**: `policy INDEX`

 * Displays policies owned by the client at the specified `INDEX`.
-* `INDEX` refers to the index number shown in the displayed client list.
-* `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
-* Displays the policies associated with the 2nd client in the currently displayed list.
+* Display the policies associated with the second client in the currently displayed list.
-    * `policy 2`
+    * **Command to enter:** `policy 2`

 <p align="center"><img src="images/with-policy-URL-annotate.png" height="450"></p>

-* To easily view policies of a specific client, named "Bernice Tan" `policy` can be used in conjunction with `find`.
-    * First, use `find n/Bernice Tan`.
-Assuming there is only 1 Bernice Tan in the client book, she will be the client at index 1 after we run the command.
-    * After we get the filtered list, use `policy 1` to display the policies associated with the client at index 1, which is Bernice Tan after the above command.

 [Return to Table of Contents](#table-of-contents)
 <br><br>

+<div style="page-break-before:always"></div>

 ### <span style="color:#c93640"><code>sort</code>: Sort list of clients</span>

-**Purpose**: Sorts the current list of clients in ClientBook so that you can view your clients in a particular order.
+**Purpose**: Allows you to sort the current list of clients in ClientBook so that you can view your clients in a particular order.

 **Format**: `sort -IDENTIFIER -DIRECTION`

 * Sorts the list of clients according to the specified `IDENTIFIER` and `DIRECTION`.
-* The specified `IDENTIFIER` can be `n` to sort your clients by name alphabetically or `i` to sort by number of insurance policies, but not both.
+* The `IDENTIFIER` can be either `n` to sort your clients by name alphabetically or `i` to sort by number of insurance policies.
-* The specified `DIRECTION` can be `asc` for ascending order or `des` for descending order, but not both.
+* The `DIRECTION` can be either `asc` to sort by ascending order or `des` to sort by descending order.

 **Examples**:
-* If you want to see which of your clients have the least policies with you, sort the current list of clients by **ascending** number of insurance policies owned.
+* Sort the current list of clients by **ascending** number of insurance policies owned if you want to see which of your clients have the least policies with you.
-    * `sort -i -asc`
+    * **Command to enter:** `sort -i -asc`
       <br><br>
-* You can also sort the current list of clients by name in **descending** alphabetical order.
+* Sort the current list of clients by name in **reverse** alphabetical order.
-    * `sort -n -des`
+    * **Command to enter:** `sort -n -des`

 <p align="center"><img src="images/sort-des-annotate.png" height="450"></p>